Westfield High School (New Jersey): History

 The first high school in Westfield was the old brick academy on Mountain Avenue opposite the Presbyterian Church, a town landmark.
 The minister of the church was the supervisor of it and all the schools in Westfield.

 The history of the high school began in 1869 with the opening of the old Prospect School which, at that time, had a staff of five teachers.
 For the few students who were preparing for college, the school principal taught Latin, Greek, higher mathematics and science.
 The other teachers taught the elementary subjects.
 On March 2, 1880, the Board of Education, in its formal minutes, made the first direct reference to a high school in Westfield.
 When the Lincoln School on Academy Place was erected in 1890, classes of high school level were transferred to it.

 In 1900, the high school department was transferred to the newly opened Washington School on Elm Street.
 Shortly afterward, a regular full four-year high school program, which received state approval, was organized.
 The high school became an independent unit in January 1916, when it moved to the Elm Street building.
-The program, chiefly college preparatory, was offered to 306 students by 11 teachers.
-That year there were 39 students in the graduating class.
+The program, chiefly college preparatory, was offered to 306 students by eleven teachers.
+In 1916, there were 39 students in the graduating class.

 In 1923 when the present Roosevelt Intermediate School was opened, Westfield adopted the 6-3-3 plan and designated the Elm Street building, now containing grades 10, 11 and 12, as Westfield High School.
 Frank N. Neubauer was designated principal, and he remained in that office until his death in 1947.

-During this time a library was established, a program in athletics and physical education was developed, and opportunities for outstanding experiences in art, industrial arts, music, speech, and dramatics were expanded.
+During that time a library was established, a program in athletics and physical education was developed, and opportunities for outstanding experiences in art, industrial arts, music, speech, and dramatics were expanded.
 It was in this period that guidance services became an integral part of the program, and pupil activities grew to include publications, clubs, social events and student government.
 In 1947 Robert L. Foose became the second principal of the high school.